 What I really want is help with my heating bills.
 Why can’t I have this?

-Heating is an ongoing cost and we are not able to pay for it.
-We can only support the items that are listed in our Guidelines and Application Forms.
+Heating is an ongoing cost so we are not able to pay for it.
+We only support the items that are listed in our Guidelines as discussed with your Advisor.

 My son has a disability and I want to adapt my car so he can get in and out.
 Is this allowed?

-We can only provide services to the people who are eligible to apply to us.
-As you son is not eligible, it is not possible for us to do this.
-We could advise you though on what might be available through your public health service.
+We can only provide services to Survivors themselves.
+We can advise you on what might be available through your public health service.

 What about getting a CCTV system?

-We can pay for alarms for your home but not for CCTV.
+We can fund an alarm for your home but not a CCTV system.

 My house is old and the electrics are not good.
 Can you help with that?

-I’m living in a house that is tumbling down.
+I’m living in a house that needs a lot of work.
 Can Caranua do it up and make it possible for me to live there?

-I’m finding it hard to get in and out of my bath, could you help with a walk in shower?
+I’m finding it hard to get in and out of my bath, can I apply for a walk-in shower?

-If this is something that is recommended and necessary we can certainly consider it, subject to costs being reasonable and other conditions.
+If this is recommended by a qualified professional and evidenced is provided we can consider it, subject to costs being reasonable and other conditions.
+Please discuss this with your advisor as a medical need.

 What about heating?
 My house is very cold and it costs a lot to heat.